Home About Contact

 There would be no Rudely Interrupted without the drive, perseverance, and sheer determination of Rohan Brooks.

-Working alongside him was a true pleasure.
-Together, we broke down barriers, challenged the indie music scene’s norms, and earned the respect of the international press while securing high-profile gigs worldwide.
 It was a privilege of a lifetime to be involved and to connect with some of the kindest people in the music business.
 Today, I live in the UK while Rohan continues to thrive in Australia.

 Sam and Rohan on stage in Montreal, Canada.